uhd-urz/elAPI/README.md

 ## Configuration

-elAPI needs to be configured first before we can do anything useful with it. elAPI supports a YAML configuration file in the following locations.
+elAPI needs to be configured first before we can do anything useful with it.
+Mainly, elAPI needs to know your eLabFTW server's API URL and your API key (or token) for access.

+### Quick configuration

+You can run `elapi init` to simplify the configuration process.
+You will be prompted with questions about your eLabFTW server with examples to help you fill in the answers.

+### Advanced configuration

+elAPI supports a YAML configuration file in the following locations.

 - Current directory: `./elapi.yml`